 - Place weight between ankles or use no weight.
-Lying supine
+Lie supine

 on bench or floor.
 Grasp sides of bench for support.

 - Raise legs by flexing hips while flexing knees until hips

 are fully flexed.
 Continue to raise knees toward shoulders by

 flexing waist, raising hips from board.
 Return until waist, hips